oaknational/dfe-curriculum-ontology/README.md

 ### Why Not w3id.org Long-Term?

-**Clear Ownership**: The DfE wholly owns and maintains the UK curriculum standard.
+**Clear Ownership**: The DfE wholly owns and maintains the national curriculum standard.
 Using curriculum.education.gov.uk makes ownership explicit from the URI itself.

 **No Governance Complexity**: There's no need for shared namespace coordination.
 DfE publishes the standard.
 Other organizations extend it in their own namespaces.
 This is a standard producer/consumer pattern, not a multi-stakeholder collaboration.